FalurePoint/LoggiX-GTK3-refrence-code/README.md

 # LoggiX-Logging-software
  Free radio logging software for the Gnome desktop!

- Written in python by Asa Lorentzen KL5IS.
+ Written by: (We mix it up a lot this is just in general) Asa Lorentzen (main development)
+ Daniel Weinhold (Bash files)
+ Carlos Marrero (Art Design)

  Current release versions:
    GUI: 2.2 Beta (1.x was discontinued before release, lots of bugs)
    Software: 1.0 Beta